futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 - [x] OpenApi versioning
 - [x] Output Caching
 - [x] Rate Limiting
-- [x] Security with a basic JWT example on a specific WebApiEndpoint
+- [x] [Security](#security-example) with a basic JWT example on a specific WebApiEndpoint
 - [x] Weather Forecast
 - [x] Addition project containing WebApiEndpoints

 ![Futurum.WebApiEndpoint.Micro.Sample-openapi.png](https://github.com/futurum-dev/dotnet.futurum.webapiendpoint.micro/raw/main/docs/Futurum.WebApiEndpoint.Micro.Sample-openapi.png)

+### Security example
+How to use in Swagger UI:
+1. Run the Sample project
+2. In the Swagger UI, go to the 'Security' 'Login' endpoint
+3. Set the following
+Username = user1
+Password = password1
+SetPermissions = true
+SetClaim = true
+SetRole = true
+4. Copy the value returned without double quotes.
+5. Go to the 'Security' 'Protected' endpoint
+6. Click on the padlock
+7. In the value textbox, enter "Bearer " (don't forget the space at the end) + the value returned from the 'Login' endpoint that you copied in step 4.
+8. Click "Authorize"
+9. Run the 'Protected' endpoint

 ## Convention Customisation
 Although the default conventions are good enough for most cases, you can customise them.